marcusoftnet/marcusoftnet.github.io/_posts/2014-03-01-team-yayasan-getting-started.md

 I go for the second one for now.
 Feels less scary and also I get my orders and authority from the Management Board so far, so it's probably a more accurate description.

 But what we do in the Yayasan Ops office (my nickname) I have control over and could hence get starting Lean and Agile techniques without anyone saying anything.

 ### Preparations

 After being here for about 3 months now I have spent a lot of time trying to puzzle things together; "where's that document", "who decided that", "haven't you got my email?"
-I think that has to do with organisations here being set up for control and review to great part.
+I think that has to do with organizations here being set up for control and review to great part.
 There's not much transparency and hence people-dependent to a great deal.

 I thought we should change that and suggested it to the teams.
 They liked it and we created a site (using the excellent IBM Connections tool) where everyone in the Yayasan could share information with each other.